HomeMy WebLinkAboutcoa.lu.gm.1001 Ute Ave.47A-861001 RESIDENTIAL GMP

 committed to continue those improvements slated for the south

-side of ute Avenue along the property frontage.
-On-site, the
+side of Ute Avenue along the property frontage.
+On -site, the

 roads serving the project will be designed to standards